Rimmer: How long's a hanaka?

 Fictional universes call for fictional measurements of time.
 After all, why would an alien culture use the same words for time as an Earth-based culture?

 Strangely, 'alien' time units correlate pretty well with Earth time units in the majority of cases.
 'Cycle' is the most common of these, usually referring to a year (though sometimes a day).

-- There's an example in the first chapter of Sensei No Bulge: the protagonist is said to be earning 7 quarks an hour, with a footnote saying a quark is worth about as much as a yen (¥7 ≈ $0.09).
-That's no doubt meant to tell the readers how poor he is, and presumably that's based on purchasing power as opposed to exchange rate, as Earth is implied not to exist in that universe.
+- There's an example in the first chapter of Barrage: the protagonist is said to be earning 7 quarks an hour, with a footnote saying a quark is worth about as much as a yen (¥7 ≈ $0.09).
+That's no doubt meant to tell the readers how poor he is, and presumably that's based on purchasing power as opposed to exchange rate, as the series takes place in a Constructed World.

 - In the Bronze Age, Superman comics stated that Kryptonian time was divided into "dendars", their equivalent of a minute that consists of one hundred seconds, which implies that Kryptonians were very enthusiastic about the metric system.